-- The family must promptly notify RRHA in writing if any family member no longer lives in the unit. - If RRHA has given approval, a foster child or a live-in aide may reside in the unit.
+- The family must promptly notify RRHA in writing if any family member no longer lives in the unit. - The family must not permit any person who is not a current family member to list the assisted unit as that person's mailing address or as that person's residence for any purpose; provided, however, that a family shall not be responsible if the family did not know, and could not reasonably have known, that the unit address is being used for such purposes. - If RRHA has given approval, a foster child or a live-in aide may reside in the unit.
 RRHA has the discretion to adopt reasonable policies concerning residency by a foster child or a live-in aide, and to define when PHA consent may be given or denied.
 For policies related to the request and approval/disapproval of foster children, foster adults, and live-in aides, see Chapter 3 (Sections I.K and I.M), and Chapter 11 (Section II.B). - The family must not sublease the unit, assign the lease, or transfer the unit.